The Narrative of Arthur Gordon Pym of Nantucket: 19th century

 Scholars, including Patrick F. Quinn and John J. McAleer, have noted parallels between Herman Melville's Moby-Dick and The Narrative of Arthur Gordon Pym of Nantucket and other Poe works.
 Quinn noted that there were enough similarities that Melville must have studied Poe's novel and, if not, it would be "one of the most extraordinary accidents in literature".
 McAleer noted that Poe's short story "The Fall of the House of Usher" inspired "Ahab's flawed character" in Moby-Dick.
 Scholar Jack Scherting also noted similarities between Moby-Dick and Poe's "MS. Found in a Bottle".

 The Narrative of Arthur Gordon Pym of Nantucket became one of Poe's most-translated works; by 1978, scholars had counted over 300 editions, adaptations, and translations.
 This novel has proven to be particularly influential in France.
 French poet and author Charles Baudelaire translated the novel in 1857 as Les Aventures d'Arthur Gordon Pym.
 Baudelaire was also inspired by Poe's novel in his own poetry.
 "Voyage to Cythera" rewrites part of Poe's scene where birds eat human flesh.

 French author Jules Verne greatly admired Poe and wrote a study, Edgar Poe et ses œuvres, in 1864.
 Poe's story "Three Sundays in a Week" may have inspired Verne's novel Around the World in Eighty Days (1873).
 In 1897, Verne published a sequel to The Narrative of Arthur Gordon Pym of Nantucket called An Antarctic Mystery.
 Like Poe's novel, Verne attempted to present an imaginative work of fiction as a believable story by including accurate factual details.
-The two-volume novel explores the adventures of the Halbrane as its crew searches for answers to what became of Pym.
-Translations of this text are sometimes titled The Sphinx of Ice or The Mystery of Arthur Gordon Pym.

 An informal sequel to The Narrative of Arthur Gordon Pym of Nantucket is the 1899 novel A Strange Discovery by Charles Romeyn Dake, where the narrator, Doctor Bainbridge, recounts the story his patient Dirk Peters told him of his journey with Gordon Pym in Antarctica, including a discussion of Poe's poem "The Raven".